bwplotka/bingo/README.md

 ## Requirements

 * Go 1.14+
-* Linux or MacOS.
+* Linux or MacOS (Want Windows support?
+[Helps us out](https://github.com/bwplotka/bingo/issues/26), should be trivial!)
-* All tools that you wish to "pin" have to be build in Go and use [Go Modules].
+* All tools that you wish to "pin" have to be build in Go (they don't need to use Go modules at all).

 ## Installing